longm89/Python_practice/README.md

-# Leetcode
+# Python practice
-This repository contains my solutions of Leetcode's pratice problems.
+This repository contains my solutions of Leetcode's problems in Python and some practicing code.